BET Experience

 BET Experience, also known as BETX, is an annual event organized by Black Entertainment Television (BET) that combines live music, entertainment, and cultural events.
 Held in Los Angeles, California, the BET Experience is designed to celebrate African American culture, music, and entertainment.
 The multi-day event typically occurs around the same time as the BET Awards.

 History

-The BET Experience was first launched in 2013 as a prelude to the BET Awards, which have been an annual event since 2001.
-The idea behind the BET Experience was to extend the celebration of Black culture beyond a single awards show and create an engaging festival-like atmosphere for fans and artists alike.
-The inaugural event was a three-day festival held at the L.A.
-Live complex in downtown Los Angeles, featuring performances, fan interactions, and brand activations.
+The first edition of the BET Experience took place made in 2013 as an accompanying event for the BET Awards.
+The event is viewed as an extension of the BET Awards aimed at promoting the celebration of African American culture across multiple days and engaging the wider audience through various events and activations.

+The first edition of the festival featured three days of concerts, comedies held at the L.A.
+Live complex in downtown Los Angeles, featuring performances, fan interactions, and brand activations, panels on various topics related to wellness and empowerment of Black Americans, and movie showings.
+BET estimated the number of attendees in 2013 to be well over 100,000 visitors.
+The headlining acts at the event included artists like Beyoncé, Snoop Dogg, J. Cole, Miguel, and R. Kelly.
+The programming at the BET Experience also included various events outside concerts.

+The festival also featured special segments of BET's "106 & Park" show, late-night concert performances, and movie showings from various films.
+In addition to these events, the BET Experience included an award ceremony, which marked the culmination of the festival program and was its most significant event.

 Events and activities

 The BET Experience offers a wide range of events and activities, catering to diverse interests and age groups.
 Some of the notable features of the BET Experience include: